-Christy Huff, MD, FACC is a board-certified cardiologist who resides in Fort Worth, Texas.
-She attended medical school at the University of Texas Southwestern Medical School in Dallas where she graduated Alpha Omega Alpha in 2001.
-She completed an internal medicine residency at Washington University in St. Louis in 2004.
-Her cardiology training was completed at U.T.
-Southwestern in 2008, with a focus in advanced cardiovascular imaging and noninvasive cardiology.
-She was in private practice as a cardiologist in Fort Worth from 2008-2011.
-Following the birth of her child, she made the decision to become a stay at home mom.
+Christy Huff, MD, is a cardiologist and director of Benzodiazepine Information Coalition, a nonprofit that educates about the adverse effects of prescribed benzodiazepines.
+Dr. Huff attended medical school at the University of Texas Southwestern where she graduated Alpha Omega Alpha.
+She completed an internal medicine residency at Washington University in St. Louis and a cardiology fellowship at U.T.
+Southwestern, with a focus in advanced cardiovascular imaging and noninvasive cardiology.
+Dr. Huff is a Fellow of the American College of Cardiology, and was a private practice cardiologist in Fort Worth, Texas until 2011, when she became a stay-at-home mom after the birth of her daughter.

 Dr. Huff experienced benzodiazepine adverse effects and injury firsthand after three weeks of prescribed Xanax use for insomnia in 2015.
 Over a three-year period, she slowly tapered off benzodiazepines utilizing Valium, and suffered a protracted and disabling withdrawal.
 Her personal experience led her to realize the serious risks of these medications and the severity of the benzodiazepine withdrawal syndrome, neither of which were emphasized during her medical training.
 Dr. Huff specifically advocates for better education of physicians regarding the adverse effects of benzodiazepines and how to safely taper patients off these medications.
 In addition to her work at BIC, she is a member of the Colorado Consortium’s Benzodiazepine Action Work Group.